 c.
-1300, "one-fourth of anything; one of four parts or divisions of a thing;" often in reference to the four parts into which a slaughtered animal is cut, from Old French quartier, cartier (12c.), from Latin quartarius "fourth part," from quartus "the fourth, fourth part," which is related to quattuor "four," from PIE root *kwetwer- "four."
+1300, "one-fourth of anything; one of four equal parts or divisions into which anything is or may be divided;" often in reference to the four parts into which a slaughtered animal is cut, from Old French quartier, cartier (12c.), from Latin quartarius "fourth part," from quartus "the fourth, fourth part" (related to quattuor "four," from PIE root *kwetwer- "four").
 One of the earliest dated references in English is to "parts of the body as dismembered during execution" (c.
 1300).

-The coin (one fourth of a dollar) is peculiar to U.S., first recorded 1783.
-But quarter could mean "a farthing" in Middle English (late 14c.), and compare British quadrant "a farthing" (c.
+The coin (one fourth of a dollar, originally silver) is peculiar to U.S. and dates to 1783.
+But quarter could mean "a farthing" (one quarter of a penny) in Middle English (late 14c.), and compare quadrant "a farthing" (c.
 1600), and classical Latin quadrans, the name of a coin worth a quarter of an as (the basic unit of Roman currency).

 Quarter horse, bred strong for racing on quarter-mile tracks, is recorded by 1834.
 The word's connection with "four" loosened in Middle English and by 15c. expressions such as six-quartered for "six-sided" are found.

 "to cut in quarters, divide into four equal parts," mid-14c., from quarter (n.1).
 From late 14c. specifically as the word for a form of criminal punishment (Old English had slitcwealm "death by rending").
 Related: Quartered; quartering.
 Middle English also had a verb quartle "to divide into four parts" (late 14c.).

 The meaning "furnish with lodgings, shelter, etc. as a temporary means of living" is recorded from 1590s (see quarters), often specifically "to put up soldiers" under orders from authority.